-- 1. The awards shall be open to all small island developing States partnerships at the local, national, subregional, regional and global levels. - 2.
-Self-nominations and nominations by third parties are both acceptable.
-Nominations can also be submitted by the following: - (a) Member States and observer States of the United Nations; - (b) Intergovernmental organizations; - (c) United Nations system organizations; - (d) Major groups and other relevant stakeholders. - 3.
-All partnerships that strive to follow and are in line with the Small Island Developing States Partnerships criteria and norms and whose goals, objectives, outputs and outcomes are clearly linked to the achievement of the sustainable development priorities of small island developing States under the Samoa Pathway and/or the Sustainable Development Goals are eligible to be nominated. - 4.
-The modalities for nomination, including documentation required, administrative matters, other requirements and judging criteria, including measures to prevent conflicts of interest among the judging panel and the nominees, shall be set forth in writing by the Co-Chairpersons of the Steering Committee on Partnerships for Small Island Developing States.
+1. The awards shall be open to all small island developing States partnerships at the local, national, subregional, regional and global levels.

+2. Self-nominations and nominations by third parties are both acceptable.
+Nominations can also be submitted by the following:

+- (a) Governments of Member States;

+- (b) Intergovernmental organizations;

+- (c) United Nations system organizations;

+- (d) Major groups and other relevant stakeholders.

+3. All partnerships that strive to follow and are in line with the Small Island Developing States Partnerships criteria and norms and whose goals, objectives, outputs and outcomes are clearly linked to the achievement of the sustainable development priorities of small island developing States under the Samoa Pathway and/or the Sustainable Development Goals are eligible to be nominated.

+4. The modalities for nomination, including documentation required, administrative matters, other requirements and judging criteria, including measures to prevent conflicts of interest among the judging panel and the nominees, shall be set forth in writing by the Co-Chairpersons of the Steering Committee on Partnerships for Small Island Developing States.